XavRsl/laravel-elixir-mail-processor/README.md

 </container>
 ```

 Run gulp.
 A *example.blade.php* file is generated in your resources/views/emails directory !
+The code generated is very ugly, but that's what common email clients want !
+To have an idea of what it will look like in the different most common mail clients, have a look at [the **Litmus** tests here](https://litmus.com/checklist/emails/public/eb690d2).